hyperswine/hyperswine.github.io/_posts/archive/2022-02-18-spectro-update.md

 Hmm I think flex bison is pretty good.
 I could build something scala like that compiles to LLVM IR.
 That would be the big goal here.
 YEA

-## Negus
+## Bugged

-I cant get over the negus.
-I keep feeling restricted and negus'd.
+I cant get over the bugs.
+I keep feeling restricted and bug'd.
 The shame and stuff.
 I feel like I can go out though.
 Yea I not only can.
 I must.